syncfusion-content/maui-docs/MAUI/DataGrid/load-more.md

 <img alt="DataGridLoadMore with customized appearance" src="Images\loadmore\maui-datagrid-loadmoreview-loadmore-custom-appearance.png" width="404"/>

+## Size

+The data grid allows to customize the size of the load more view by setting the `HeightRequest` and `WidthRequest` properties.
+Refer the below code example to customize the width and height of the load more view.

+{% tabs %}
+{% highlight c# %}

+dataGrid.LoadMoreView.HeightRequest = 50;
+dataGrid.LoadMoreView.Children.OfType<Button>().ToList()[0].WidthRequest = 150;

+{% endhighlight %}
+{% endtabs %}

 ## Custom load more View

-The DataGrid offers built-in support for configuring a custom load more view to meet your specific requirements.
+The datagrid offers built-in support for configuring a custom load more view to meet your specific requirements.

-The following code snippets demonstrate how to enable a custom load more view in the DataGrid:
+The following code snippets demonstrate how to enable a custom load more view in the datagrid:

 {% tabs %}
 {% highlight c# %}